driftingtides/hyvr/README.rst

     git clone https://github.com/driftingtides/hyvr.git
     pip install hyvr

 To install from source you need a C compiler.
+On Windows you can get one by installing Build Tools for Visual Studio

 Installation from conda-forge will (hopefully) be coming soon.